AzonInc/Doorman/README.md

 - **b** is usually GND
 - **P** is the +24V line in 3-wire mode or just the apartment bell button in 2-wire mode

+> [!NOTE]
-> ✅ On some installations the a and b wires are twisted but it doesn't matter because Doorman has an integrated bridge rectifier to handles that for you.
+> On some installations the a and b wires are twisted but it doesn't matter because Doorman has an integrated bridge rectifier to handles that for you.
+> However if you want to power your Doorman in two-wire-mode using the bus wire it's only possible with hardware revision >= V1.4.

 > [!WARNING]
 > The minimum output current of the intercom power supply **must be 60mA** in order to achieve a stable operation!\